mattvenn/zero-to-asic-www/content/post/mpw7_submitted.md

 We submitted for MPW7!
 I am particularly excited about this submission because we were able to submit the Zero to ASIC course designs as well as the first [TinyTapeout](https://mailchi.mp/574276e3c9d7/tinytapeout) design.

-MPW7 has by far had the most submissions of the MPW shuttles so far with 109 submitted projects as of 13 September.
+MPW7 has by far had the most submissions of the MPW shuttles so far with 72 submitted projects as of 13 September.

 Congratulations to everyone on the course submission!
-We had 9 projects from the course, with 1 demo arbitrary function generator from me, a 32-bit RISC-V based processor by Farhad, an in silico version of [Conway’s Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) from Uri and a [Spiking Neural Network](https://en.wikipedia.org/wiki/Spiking_neural_network) (SNN) accelerator by Peng Zhou.
+We had 9 projects from the course, with 1 demo arbitrary function generator from me, a 32-bit RISC-V based processor by Farhad, an in silicon version of [Conway’s Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) from Uri and a [Spiking Neural Network](https://en.wikipedia.org/wiki/Spiking_neural_network) (SNN) accelerator by Peng Zhou.
 We also implemented 1kByte of RAM with open-source [OpenRAM](https://openram.org/).

 ![MPW7 submission](/mpw7_multi_macro.png)